-In this section, we explain in more details the method employed to eliminate the country-and product- dimensions of the estimated transport cost.
+In this section, we explain in more detail the method employed to eliminate the country and product dimensions of the estimated transport cost.

 D.1 More on our methodology

-D.1.1 Additive and ad-valorem transport costs: Excluding the composition effects
+D.1.1 Additive and ad-valorem transport costs: excluding the composition effects

-In this section, we detail our methodology to extract the time trend in the pure (or fitted) transport cost component, for each the ad-valorem and the additive component.
+In this section, we detail our methodology to extract the time trend in the pure (or fitted) transport cost component, for both the ad-valorem and the additive component.

-For the ad-valorem component Consider first the multiplicative transport cost component.
+For the ad-valorem component – Consider first the multiplicative transport cost component.
 Rewriting Equation (9) by taking the exponential, we get:

 (